Loader gif

 Your max tax refund is guaranteed.

-Some parents break out in hives at the thought of leaving their new child in someone else’s care.
+Some break out in hives at the thought of leaving their new child in someone else’s care.
 Others are excited to interview child-care professionals and get back to the office.
 Wherever you fall on the spectrum, finding good child care can be stressful and expensive.
 In some states, infant care costs more than in-state tuition at a four-year university.

 If you’re feeling some mixture of guilt, helplessness, or exhaustion as you navigate your child-care options, you’re not alone.
 But we’re here to help.
 Keep reading to discover the choices available for child care and get tips for finding high quality, affordable care.